ogkalu2/Sketch-Guided-Stable-Diffusion/README.md

 # Sketch-Guided-Text-To-Image-Diffusion
 Unofficial Implementation of the Google Paper - https://sketch-guided-diffusion.github.io/

+**Pretrained LGP**

+I have Uploaded a pretrained LGP on Stable Diffusion v1.5 here - https://huggingface.co/ogkalu/Stable-Diffusion-Latent-Guidance-Predictor.
+Trained on 4995 Imagenet Images for 16 epochs.

 **Training the Latent Guidance Predictor**

 First, you will need a dataset of a few thousamd images and their corresponding edge maps.
 You can download only as many Imagenet Images as needed here - https://github.com/mf1024/ImageNet-Datasets-Downloader (Note: Set Multi-Processing Workers to 1 to avoid downloading more Images than specified).
 Next, use pidinet to generate the edge maps.
 I suggest using my fork to easily generate the edge maps for a large corpus of images. https://github.com/ogkalu2/pidinet-for-imagenet